The below short story originally appeared in American Crime Magazine.

 Tony told the bartender that I was a writer and he was a photographer as we were offered menus.
-We ordered meatball sandwiches along with our drinks, and Bob said he was glad we were drinking, as he had been a bartender for forty years and he didn't trust a man who didn't drink.
+We ordered meatball sandwiches along with our drinks, and Bob said he was glad we were drinking.

 “No problem here,” Tony told him.

-As the local newspaper's crime columnist, I was going to Atlantic City to cover the trial and Tony, one the local paper’s photographers, accompanied me.
+As a crime columnist for the local newspaper, I was going to Atlantic City to cover the trial and Tony, one the local paper’s photographers, accompanied me.

 We ordered a second round of drinks and Bob again told us of his mistrust of non-drinkers.

 “You’re a writer," Bob said.
-"You want to hear a story while you're waiting for your food to come out?”
+"You want to hear an old story while you're waiting for your food to come out?”